 - This is a bad idea because you might meet another dog walking the way you just came from.
 This can lead to you being boxed in and your dog feeling like they are trapped.

-- This is a bad idea because you now have the other dog following you… This will lead to your dog constantly looking back and or pulling you backwards to get to the other dog.
+- This is a bad idea because you now have the other dog following you.
+This will lead to your dog continually looking back and or pulling you back to get to the other dog.

 4. Socialize Your Dog

-By passing by other dogs all day every day you will eventually create a scenario where your dog just ignores other dogs all together because they know nothing interesting happens.
+Bypassing by other dogs all day every day, you will eventually create a scenario where your dog just ignores other dogs altogether because they know nothing exciting happens.